omizeth/uic_tr18-trad-inversa-es-en/unidad4/semana11/ingreso-de-militares-de-EUA-a-México.md

 Signature page of the *communication submitted for consideration by the Senate of the Honorable Congress of the Union the request for authorization for the Head of the Federal Executive to allow the entry into national territory of military personnel of the United States Army, so that they may participate in the training activity known as “Strengthening the Capabilities of the SEMAR Special Operations Forces,” which will take place in San Luis Carpizo, Campeche, from February 17 to March 28, 2025.*

-I reiterate to you the assurances of my highest consideration..
+I reiterate to you the assurances of my highest consideration.

 MEXICO CITY, January 16, 2025.